RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 - Group F: Use functions and other pre-Calculus mathematics proficiently.
+  - F.1 **(CORE)**: I can evaluate functions given in different representations, find composites of functions, and determine the domain and range of a function. (*Assessed via the Functions Bootcamp assignment*)
-  - F.1: I can find the average rate of change of a function on an interval.
+  - F.2: I can find the average rate of change of a function on an interval.
 - Group L: Calculate, use, and explain the concept of limits.
   - L.1: **(CORE)** I can find the limit of a function at a point using numerical, graphical, and algebraic methods.
-  - L.2: I can identify limits in indeterminate form and apply L'Hopital's Rule to evaluate them.
+  - L.2: I can identify limits in indeterminate form and apply L'Hopital's Rule to evaluate them. (*Assessed via an AEP*)
 - Group D: Explain and interpret the meaning of the derivative of a function.
   - D.1 **(CORE)**: I can find the derivative of a function, both at a point and as a function, using the definition of the derivative.
   - D.2 **(CORE)**: I can use derivative notation correctly, state the units of a derivative, estimate the value of a derivative using difference quotients, and correctly interpret the meaning of a derivative in context.
   - D.3 **(CORE)**: Given information about $f$, $f'$, or $f''$, I can correctly give information about $f$, $f'$, or $f''$ and the increasing/decreasing behavior and concavity of $f$ (and vice versa).
-  - D.4: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.
-  - D.5: I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.
+  - D.4: I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.
 - Group DC: Use shortcuts to calculate derivatives efficiently.
   - DC.1 **(CORE)**: I can compute derivatives correctly for power, polynomial, and exponential functions and the sine and cosine functions, and basic combinations of these (constant multiples, sums, differences).
   - DC.2 **(CORE)**: I can compute derivatives correctly for products, quotients, and composites of functions.